-Reasoning for this question: If the reason of the client-loss wasn’t due to the facility/group being acquired or bringing their after-hours coverage in-house, then this question will get to the root of the issue.
+The reasoning for this question: If the client-loss wasn’t due to the facility/group being acquired or bringing their after-hours coverage in-house, then this question will get to the root of the issue.

 The answer to question 2 may not knock a teleradiology company out of the running if the answer isn’t 100%, but as you’re doing your due diligence, understand what caused the bidder’s client-loss.
 Was it turn-around-time issues?
 IT/Integration issues?
 Quality issues?

-In the teleradiology world, there are only a handful of companies capable of handling the numerous IT integrations, 24/7/365 customer support, 24/7/365 physician accessibility, coverage (state licensures), credentialing, AND have 100% client retention.
-REAL Radiology is one of them.
+In the teleradiology world, there are only a handful of companies capable of handling the numerous IT integrations, 24/7/365 customer support, 24/7/365 physician accessibility, coverage (state licensures), credentialing, AND have among the very highest client retention.
+Real Radiology is one of them.

 The Underlying Question for Your Hiring Process:

 Does an RFP process allow you to select the best teleradiology company for your needs?

 To answer this core question, you need to determine if teleradiology is a staffing question or a purchasing question.